Labor market area: European Union

 The method uses commuter flows between cities and municipalities as a characteristic.
 It thus enables uniform criteria, and is used in several European countries and by the Statistical Office of the European Union (Eurostat).
 Since settlement and land use of an area change considerably over time, the boundaries of the labor market areas must be revised regularly to ensure that they adequately reflect the current situation.

 Germany

 In Germany, labor market areas are defined and updated by the Federal Office for Building and Regional Planning.
-The division of Germany into labour market areas focuses on urban-suburban relations.
+The division of Germany into labor market areas focuses on urban-suburban relations.

 Switzerland

 In 2018, the Swiss Federal Statistical Office (FSO) defined the labor market areas in Switzerland, a total of 101 labor market areas, which are grouped into 16 major labor market regions.
 In parallel, a total of ten cross-border labor market regions were designated.